-Today, I wanted to share with you a few things about your nutrition as it relates to injury.
-Of course you know nutrition is a huge part of controlling your weight, but when you get injured, the length of your downtime is determined by 2 things:
+Today, I wanted to share a few things with you about nutrition as it relates to injury.
+The different foods that supercharge recovery.
+Of course, you know nutrition is a huge part of controlling your weight, but when you get injured, two things determine the length of your downtime:

-First, have you ever pulled a muscle (like a hamstring, back, or tweaked your neck) and spent weeks in pain, with limited range of motion and mobility?
-Maybe you swole up like a softball, or ended up with chronic pain or discomfort…?
+First, have you ever pulled a muscle (like a hamstring, back, or tweaked neck) and spent weeks in pain with a limited range of motion and mobility?
+Maybe you swelled up like a softball or ended up with chronic pain or discomfort?

-We have all experienced an injury on some level, and of course rest, icing, physical therapy exercises and mobility work can help strengthen muscle fiber and restore some of your range of motion, but the body actually heals from the inside out.
+We have all experienced an injury on some level.
+Still, the body heals from the inside out.
+Of course, rest, icing, physical therapy exercises, and mobility work can help strengthen muscle fibers and restore some of your range of motion.

-By following the nutritional tips below and consuming these 5 foods before and at the time of injury, and during recovery, you will literally cut your recovery time and spend less time swollen and in pain!
+By following the nutritional tips below and consuming these five foods before, during injury, and during recovery, you will decrease your recovery time and spend less time swollen and in pain!

 - The body needs 75-100g/day to maintain muscle mass & soft tissue.

-- Injury automatically increases demand for protein, as it is required in multiple processes that take as soon as injury happens and during recovery.
+- Injury automatically increases the demand for protein, as multiple processes that occur as soon as an injury happens and during recovery require it.

-- The body does not have the ability to produce vitamin C from within so it must be consumed.
+- The body cannot produce vitamin C from within, so we must consume it.

-– It helps the body build new proteins for the skin, scar tissue, ligaments, tendons, and blood vessels.
+- Vitamin C helps the body build new proteins for the skin, scar tissue, ligaments, tendons, and blood vessels.

 - Helps to maintain cartilage and bone tissue.

-- It promotes the production of white blood cells which help the body fight off infection and viruses.
+- It promotes the production of white blood cells, which helps the body fight off infection and viruses.

-- White blood cells also protect the site of external and internal injury, increasing the rate of healing.
+- White blood cells also protect the site of external and internal injury, increasing the healing rate.

-- Studies show these fatty acids have the ability to help the body reduce inflammation to the point of being able to eliminate the need for pain killers in patients with rheumatoid arthritis.
+- Studies show these fatty acids can help the body reduce inflammation to the point of being able to eliminate the need for painkillers in patients with rheumatoid arthritis.

 - They help reduce swelling and alleviate pain, ultimately promoting healing.

-– Found in every single tissue in the human body.
+- Every single tissue in the human body contains zinc.

-As a bonus tip, I wanted to really quickly touch on the myth that you will gain weight when you get injured (mainly due to the thinking that you will be bed ridden or stuck on the couch recovering) and how this type of thinking can actually cause you to be in recovery longer, lose muscle mass, and end up weaker than you were before you were injured.
+As a bonus tip, I wanted to quickly touch on the myth that you gain weight when injured. (mainly due to the thinking that you will be bedridden or stuck on the couch recovering).
+And how this type of thinking can cause you to stay in recovery longer, lose muscle mass, and end up weaker than you were before you were injured.

-It’s important to know that when an injury happens, the body burns 5-50% more calories then when normally at rest, depending on the severity of the injury.
+It’s important to know that when an injury happens, the body burns 5-50% more calories than when normally at rest, depending on the severity of the injury.

-Therefore, it is extremely important to maintain proper nutrition before, during, and after any kind of injury to maximize your bodies healing potential and minimize recovery time.
+Therefore, it is extremely important to maintain proper nutrition before, during, and after any injury to maximize your body’s healing potential and minimize recovery time.